Anishinaabeg: Art & Power

 Royal Ontario Museum

 Since the mid 1980s, Arni’s research has largely focussed on the material culture of the North American Great Plains.
 This has followed two paths, with one primarily directed toward specific collections, deepening our knowledge of museum objects, so that they may speak more eloquently about the history and culture of the people that produced them.
 The other is a more specialized study with the long-term goal of describing the art history of the known corpus of pictographic paintings o the plains.
 Both lines of research depend on the ethnohistorical approach and on primary archival sources, but the latter principally hinges on stylistic analysis based on the comparative method.
-Arni has published numerous articles in both areas, many of which are accessible through his biographic page on the ROM’s website, as well as the books “War Paint”, published in 1993 by ROM Press an “War Paintings of the Tsuu T’ina Nation”, co-published by the University of Nebraska Press and University of Albert Press in 2015.
-That same year, he edited and contributed to a book on the ROM’s sixteenth century Indigenous document from Mexico d the , “The Lienzo of Tlapiltepec”, co-published y ROM Press and the University of Oklahoma Press.
+Arni has published numerous articles in both areas, as well as the books “War Paint”, published in 1993 by ROM Press an “War Paintings of the Tsuu T’ina Nation”, co-published by the University of Nebraska Press and University of Albert Press in 2015.
+That same year, he edited and contributed to a book on ROM’s sixteenth century Indigenous document from Mexico d the , “The Lienzo of Tlapiltepec”, co-published by ROM Press and the University of Oklahoma Press.

 Saul Williams